This article was last updated on: October 2018

 But anyway, we were there.
 By the way, there wasn’t a single ugly flight attendant in that flight, ahoy!

-15 minutes later we were pushed back and began our taxi to the runway, with the fortune of having woken up right in the correct moment so as to not miss the take off, but also not having had to endure the wait.
+15 minutes later we were pushed back, and began our taxi to the runway.
+I had the fortune of waking up right in the correct moment so as to not miss the take off, but also not having had to endure the wait.

-We arrived in the relatively new Bangkok’s Suvarnabhumi Airport, inaugurated to much pomp and circumstance in 2006.
+We arrived in the relatively new Bangkok’s Suvarnabhumi Airport.
+Inaugurated to much pomp and circumstance in 2006.

 The old one, called Don Mueang, was still operating.
 It was later closed but Suvarnabhumi got full, so they opened it once again.

-Don Mueang is very curious because it has two runways (all normal there), and between the two runways it has a golf field (all abnormal there).
+Don Mueang is very curious because it has two runways (all normal there).
+And between the two runways, it has a golf field (all abnormal there).

-That Airport is still functioning as of january 2018, in conjunction with Suvarnabhumi.
+That Airport is still functioning as of September 2018, in conjunction with Suvarnabhumi.
 In fact, the whole operation of AirAsia was moved to Don Mueang.

-Getting out of the Airplane.
+Getting out of the Aeroplane.

-Everybody to immigration… two in the morning.
+Everybody to immigration.
+It’s two in the morning.

-I liked it very much, even though some people complain about it because there’s a lot of walking to be made, which is true.
+I liked it very much.
+Some people complain about it because there’s a lot of walking to be made, which is true.

-Thai people say there was corruption and what have you, and there were some structural issues that needed a good deal of money to be fixed if my memory doesn’t fail me.
+Thai people say there was corruption and what have you.
+And there were some structural issues that needed a good deal of money to be fixed, if my memory doesn’t fail me.

-Flight TG615 from Beijing in english (see the time).
+Flight TG615 from Beijing in English (see the time).

-Flight TG615 from Beijing in thai (see the time).
+Flight TG615 from Beijing in Thai (see the time).